 The book deals directly and realistically with drug and alcohol addiction, as well as the intense bullying and misogyny Janis faced.
 It is a secular account that does not sugarcoat her struggles or her accidental overdose, offering a tragic but honest resolution.

-A high school student who feels alienated by their peers, perhaps an artist or musician who feels they must hide their true self to survive their social environment.
+A high school student who feels alienated by their peers, perhaps an artist or musician who feels pressured to conform to social expectations.

 Parents should be prepared to discuss substance abuse and the 1960s drug culture.
 Chapter 8 and the epilogue deal specifically with the circumstances of her death and are worth previewing for younger or more sensitive teens.
-A parent might choose this after seeing their child come home upset from school due to peer exclusion, or when noticing their child is starting to experiment with a counter-culture identity that causes friction at home.
+A parent might choose this after seeing their child come home upset from school due to peer exclusion, or when noticing their child is experiencing conflict at home due to differing values or lifestyle choices.

 Younger teens (12-14) will likely connect most with the themes of school-age bullying and the desire for freedom.
 Older teens (15-18) will better grasp the nuance of her professional drive and the tragic intersection of fame and addiction.

-Unlike many rock biographies that focus on the glamour of the stage, Ann Angel places a significant emphasis on Janis's psychological development and the internal scars left by her upbringing, making it highly relatable for the 'outsider' demographic.
+Unlike many rock biographies that focus on the glamour of the stage, Ann Angel places a significant emphasis on Janis's psychological development and the internal scars left by her upbringing, making it highly relatable for teens who have felt marginalized or misunderstood. ```

 This biography follows Janis Joplin from her childhood in Port Arthur, Texas, through her rise in the 1960s San Francisco music scene, to her untimely death.
 It focuses heavily on her early years of feeling like an outcast and her eventual transformation into a musical powerhouse.